Topics on this page

 - Reopening of default judgments

-- Appointment of Counsel for the servicemember if s/he cannot be located before a default judgment is entered
+- Appointment of counsel for the servicemember if they cannot be located before a default judgment is entered

-The law provides many other protections for active duty servicemembers.
+The law provides many other protections (e.g., life insurance, health insurance, income tax payments) for active duty servicemembers.

-In 2009, Congress passed the Military Spouses Residency Relief Act, which amended the SCRA to extend certain protections to spouses of servicemembers and their families.
+Spouses - The Military Spouses Residency Relief Act amended the SCRA to extend certain protections to spouses of servicemembers and their families.

-Except by court order, a landlord may not evict (or otherwise subject the premises to a distress action) a servicemember or the dependents of a servicemember during a period of military service from a residence for which the monthly rent does not exceed the maximum amount provided by the Act.
-The maximum monthly rent amount is adjusted annually by the Department of Defense; for 2017, the maximum amount is $ $3,584.99.
+Protection from Eviction and Distress for Rent Actions- Except by court order, a landlord may not evict (or otherwise subject the premises to a distress action) a servicemember or their dependents during a period of military service from a residence for which the monthly rent does not exceed the maximum amount provided by SCRA.
+The maximum monthly rent amount is adjusted annually by the Department of Defense.
+For 2022, the maximum amount is $ $4,214.28.

-In any eviction or distress case, the court may in its discretion, and must if requested by the servicemember, grant a delay of proceedings for up to three months if the tenant’s ability to pay the agreed rent is materially affected by the military service or adjust any obligation under the lease.
-The court may also grant equitable relief to the landlord.
+In any eviction or distress case, the court may, in its discretion, and must, if requested by the servicemember, grant a delay of proceedings for a period of up to 3 months if the servicemember's ability to pay the agreed rent is materially affected by the military service or adjust any obligation under the lease.
+If a delay is granted, the court may also grant equitable relief to the landlord.

-A servicemember tenant may terminate a residential lease at any time after the tenant’s entry into military service or the date of the tenant’s military orders.
-This also terminates any obligation of the servicemember tenant’s dependent.
+Termination of Lease by Servicemember Tenant - A servicemember tenant may terminate a residential lease at any time after the tenant’s entry into military service or the date of the tenant’s military orders.
+This also terminates any obligation a dependent of the servicemember may have under the lease.

 Termination of the lease must be made by delivery of written notice of termination and a copy of the servicemember's military orders to the landlord or landlord’s agent.
 Delivery of notice may be accomplished by hand delivery, by private business carrier or by placing the written notice in an envelope with sufficient postage and with return receipt requested, and addressed to the landlord or his agent and depositing the written notice in the United States mail.

-Termination of the lease is effective 30 days after the first date on which the next rental payment is due.
+Termination of the lease that provides for monthly rent payments is effective 30 days after the first date on which the next rental payment is due.
+In the case of any other lease, termination of the lease is effective on the last day of the month following the month in which the notice is delivered.
 Any rent unpaid for the period preceding the effective date of the lease termination must be paid on a prorated basis.
 Any rents paid in advance for a period after the effective date of the termination of the lease must be refunded to the tenant within 30 days of the effective date of the termination of the lease.

 Any person who knowingly violates the above provisions is subject to federal penalties of a fine or imprisonment for up to one year, or both.